 Two studies with a somewhat complicated dosing schedule found that ginkgo helped reduced PMS symptoms.
-Women in the studies took ginkgo beginning on day 16 of their menstrual cycle and stopped taking it after day 5 of their next cycle, then took it again on day 16.
+Women in the studies took a special extract of ginkgo beginning on day 16 of their menstrual cycle and stopped taking it after day 5 of their next cycle, then took it again on day 16.

 One well-designed study found that people with Raynaud's phenomenon who took ginkgo over a 10-week period had fewer symptoms than those who took placebo.
 More studies are needed.

 Amieva H, Meillon C, Helmer C, Barberger-Gateau P, Dartigues JF.
 Ginkgo biloba extract and long-term cognitive decline: a 20-year follow-up population-based study.
 PLoS One.
 2013;8(1):e52755. doi: 10.1371/journal.pone.0052755.
 Epub 2013 Jan 11.

 Aruna D, Naidu MU.Pharmacodynamic interaction studies of Ginkgo biloba with cilostazol and clopidogrel in healthy human subjects.
 Br J Clin Pharmacol.
 2006 Sep 29; [Epub ahead of print].